 - In case of a business which carries their entire work with the help of laborers.
-The laborers’ availability is a key factor for these types of companies.
-Therefore it helps the management to accurately know about their productivity and output.
-For example jute factories, handloom industries, etc.
+The laborers’ availability is a critical factor for these types of companies.
+Therefore it helps the management to accurately know about their productivity and output, for example, jute factories, handloom industries, etc.

 - It can help in sales, costs, and profit calculation at different levels of operating capacity.

 - It helps to determine the quantity/amount of output to be produced to help the company achieve the desired profit level.

-- The biggest advantage of this budget is that it helps the management of the company to determine the production level in different market and business conditions.
+- The most significant advantage of this budget is that it helps the management of the company to determine the production level in different market and business conditions.

 - It also helps in the reclassification of various levels of budgeted costs along with sales so that managers can easily identify the profit areas and thus may act accordingly.

 - This budget can be re-casted on the basis of the activity levels.
 It is not rigid.

 - This budget requires skilled workers to work on it.
 The availability of skilled workers becomes a challenge for the industry.
 Therefore, many Industries and companies can’t use this budget despite its enormous advantages.

 - It depends upon the proper accounting disclosures.
 The result cannot come out to be correct if there are any mistakes in the Books of Accounts provided.
-Flexible budget depends very much upon a forecast of the past business performance.
+A flexible budget depends very much upon a forecast of the past business performance.
 So the historical information used needs to be accurate.

 - It also depends upon the factors of the production, which are not in the hands of the management.
 Therefore the predictions can be inaccurate due to these conditions.

 - Variance Analysis provides useful information as each cost is analyzed according to its nature.
 Thus it becomes difficult for the experts to prepare Flexible budgets.